jswaff/chess4j/README.md

 -hash=256 -phash=256
 ```

-The above command would allocate 256 MB to each of the two tables used in the main search,
+The above arguments would allocate 256 MB to each of the two tables used in the main search,
 and 256 MB to the pawn hash table, for a total of 256 MB * 3 = 768 MB.

 Winboard / XBoard has an option to specify the maximum memory usage, and chess4j does